xiaodid1/312Project-GamingPlatform/README.md

 # 312Project
-Game platform allows users to interect with each other
+Game platform that allows users to interect with each other